top of page

 Level II Dance Students -

-Ballet II & Pre Pointe - Black leotard, black ballet skirt, pink or black ballet tights, and pink ballet slippers for girls.
+Ballet II - Black leotard, black ballet skirt, pink or black ballet tights, and pink ballet slippers for girls.
 Black dance tights, black or white dance shirt, and black ballet shoes for male dancers.
-Male dancers are encouraged to take this class even if they have no desire for pointe shoes.

-Jazz II Class - Dance attire of any style or color.
+Jazz Class - Dance attire of any style or color.
 Black Jazz shoes.
+No Tshirts or running short.
+Dance attire required!

-Contemporary/Lyrical II Class - Dance attire of any style or color.
+Contemporary/Lyrical Class - Dance attire of any style or color.
 Pants or tights recomended for floor work.
-Nude color contemporary shoes (example: Capezio Pirouette) or dance socks (example Bloch sox)
+Nude color contemporary shoes (example: Capezio Pirouette) or dance socks (example Bloch sox).
+Dancers can select which they prefer.
+When we select costumes we'll select shoes as well.

 Acro Dance - Dance attire of any or color and jazz or contemporary shoes.